Hamish Blake: Solo work

 Hamish joked: "I don't feel comfortable about cheating on Andy but now it's all out there.
 We've always had an open comedic relationship, but it was for one-night stands only, with no exchange of phone numbers.
 I've heard them [Andy and Jemaine Clement, Bret's comedic partner] whispering on the phone, plotting to do their own movie to release on the same day to sink ours."

+In 2019, it was announced that Blake would be joining Nine Network's brand-new reality competition series titled Lego Masters Australia, as the series host alongside judge Ryan McNaught.
+In 2021, Nine announced that Blake would hast a new Lego Masters Christmas special spinoff series, titled Lego Masters Bricksmas Specials, which saw celebrities be paired up with former Lego Masters contestant over two episodes, competing for a $20,000 donation to the Kmart Wishing Tree.

 In October 2022, Blake launched a podcast called How Other Dads Dad with Hamish Blake.
 The first season saw guests such as fellow fathers Rob Sitch, Adam Hills, Stan Grant, Max Gawn, Dave Hughes, and Ben Lee.

 Personal life

-Hamish is married to Zoë Foster Blake in 2012.
+Hamish married Zoë Foster Blake in 2012.
 They have two children: Sonny and Rudy.